Table of Contents:

-Renowned animal behaviorist William Berloni reportedly stated this in reference to his successful transformation of an abused dog from a local pound into Sandy, the dog featured in a recent rendition of the hit musical Annie.
+Renowned animal behaviorist William Berloni stated this in reference to his successful transformation of an abused shelter dog into Sandy, the pooch featured in a recent rendition of the hit musical Annie.

-While it’s highly unlikely you aspire to convert your canine into a Broadway star, the importance of obedience training – and theme of love – are still applicable.
+While it’s highly unlikely you aspire to turn your canine into a Broadway star, the importance of dog obedience training – and the theme of love – are still applicable.

-Proper obedience training represents a critical component to nurturing a healthy human-animal relationship and creating a socially-compatible pet.
+Boundaries, training, and predictable routines help our dogs to thrive.
+Proper obedience training represents a critical component to nurturing a healthy human-animal relationship and creating a socially compatible pet.
 With adequate training, your dog can truly be your best friend, and the feelings of love and respect can be mutual.

-Here’s our guide to achieving a level of dog obedience that produces a well-behaved dog and, equally important, a healthy and happy human-animal bond.
+Here’s our guide to achieving a level of dog obedience that produces a well-behaved pet and healthy human-animal bond.

 The Importance of Training Your Dog to be Obedient

-Ideally, you start them while they’re young, developing a foundation of obedience in your puppy and cultivating these skill sets throughout your dog’s life.
-But even most adult dogs respond positively to obedience training, mastering most basic commands.
+Ideally, you should start them while they’re young, developing a foundation of obedience in your puppy and cultivating this skill set throughout your dog’s life.
+Even adult dogs respond positively to obedience training, mastering most basic commands.

 Obedience Training Philosophies

 At its core, think of obedience training as a canine’s version of an education in good manners.
-When you have guests enter your household, you want every family member to exude proper manners and behavior, including your dog.
+When you have guests enter your household, you want every family member to display proper manners and good behavior, including your dog.

-While some dog owners opt to take obedience training into their own hands, there are alternative options available for those owners who lack extensive experience with this endeavor.
-Provided your budget allows, consider enrolling your dog in a formal class, whereby he’ll receive training to develop the foundation of lifelong behavioral skills.
+While some dog owners opt to take obedience training into their own hands, there are alternative options available for those owners who lack extensive experience with this process.
+Provided your budget allows, consider enrolling your dog in a formal class, where they’ll receive training to develop the foundation of lifelong behavioral skills.

-In addition to teaching compliance with basic commands (“sit,” “come,” “down,” and “stay”), an obedience class instructor can help guide you through issues, such as the timing of food rewards when your dog listens and the best way to respond when he doesn’t adhere to your requests.
+In addition to teaching compliance with basic commands, an obedience class instructor can help guide you through issues, such as the timing of food rewards when your dog listens and the best way to respond when they don’t adhere to your requests.
 You’ll learn training techniques you can reinforce when you’re with your dog at home.

 General Rules for Training Dogs

-Regardless of whether you implement formal obedience classes or opt for an independent training effort, there are a number of general rules to keep in mind.
-These include:
+Regardless of whether you implement formal obedience classes or opt for an independent training effort, there are a number of general rules to keep in mind:

-- Training should be an enjoyable experience for you and your dog.
+- Training should be a positive experience for you and your dog.